Jean-Tinland/simple-bar-server/README.md

 ## Usage

+> [!IMPORTANT]
+> First, you'll need to enable the websocket connection in `simple-bar`: [see "Enable simple-bar-server connection" and "Refresh spaces & process with simple-bar-server" in "Setup" section](https://www.jeantinland.com/en/toolbox/simple-bar/documentation/global-settings/).

 You can request simple-bar to refresh or toggle its widgets by sending a `GET` request to the server.

 A request is composed of the following parts: